vanjac/chroma-zone/index.md

 - [**ChromaFiler**](/chromafiler/)
   An experimental file manager for Windows, borrowing ideas from [Spatial file managers](https://en.wikipedia.org/wiki/Spatial_file_manager) and [Miller Column browsers](https://en.wikipedia.org/wiki/Miller_columns).
 - [**N-Space**](/voxel-editor/)
   A mobile app for building 3D interactive worlds.
 It has a unique interface built for rapid design and modification, and it has a logic system for making games.
+WIP successor: [N-Space 2](https://www.reddit.com/r/nspace/comments/10utdja/nspace_2_progress_update/)
 - [**Aodix Enhanced**](/aodix-enhanced/)
   A fork of the Aodix music sequencer to fix longstanding bugs and continue development.
 - [**AR Recorder**](/ar-recorder/)